NaramAb/MealPrepU/README.md

 - Network tests using `ping` and `traceroute`
 - Summary report

-Created by: Najem Abu Samra & Selin Kanjar
+Created by: Nar'am Abu Samra & Selin Kanjar